MooersLab/EasyPyMOL/README.md

 #### Demo2:

 type "T4L" on the command line.
 Now type "BW".
-You should get a black and white  image like the following:
+You should get a black and white  image like the following.
+These black and white figures are useful when color figures are not needed:

 <img src="https://cloud.githubusercontent.com/assets/15176203/13590390/201de41c-e4a5-11e5-9835-7aced7982306.png" width="90%"></img>

+#### Demo3:

 Reference, License, and Copyright